11 Best Colors for Presentations [And the Combinations That Work]

 Our Creative Director replied without missing a beat:

-“Any color that doesn’t fight for attention, but directs it.”
+“Any color that doesn’t fight for attention but directs it.”

 That one sentence pretty much nails it.

-As a presentation design agency, we work on many presentation color palettes throughout the year.
+We work on many presentation color palettes throughout the year.
 And in the process, we’ve seen one common challenge: most people choose colors based on what they like, not what works.

 In case you didn't know, we specialize in only one thing: making presentations.
 We can help you by designing your slides and writing your content too.